 Our primary source of funding to date has been through Agenus.
-As of June 30, 2021, our cash balance was \$.
-We estimate that the net proceeds of this offering will be approximately \$ million, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We expect that the net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements for .
+As of June 30, 2021, our cash balance was \$1.7 million.
+The net proceeds of this offering will be approximately \$34.3 million, based on the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect that the net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2023.
 However, our operating plan may change as a result of factors currently unknown to us, and we may need to seek funding sooner than planned.